front/docs.newsfront.no/docs/03_Boxes.md

 Make your articles more interesting by adding reusbale article boxes!

 A box is a piece of content that typically appears in the article sidebar.
 They can be reused across articles, and they can contain HTML.
+Now, boxes are part of the Drupal node system, with access control, versioning, and more.

 A box is very simple: It has a title, and a body field.
 Now it is easier than ever to add and edit boxes from your article form!